MatthieuStigler/Misconometrics/index_insurance_metrics/README.md

 eig_values_manu <- eigen(cor(X_sim))$values
 eig_values_manu_first <- eig_values_manu[1]/sum(eig_values_manu)

-test_that("The mean of the R2 with th eoptimal vector is the same as the first eigenvalue:",
+test_that("The mean of the R2 with the optimal vector is the same as the first eigenvalue:",
           expect_equal(mean(r2_opt),
                        eig_values_manu_first))
 ```